Dagbfatih/flask_quiz_project/README.md

 Try one of them and start solving quizzes.

+## Postman Collection

+You can easily test the api endpoints by collection.

+I uploaded a postman collection (v2.1) at the root of the source codes.
+The collection has all API endpoints.

+Do not forget to change `baseUrl` and `apiUrl` variables in `FlaskDemo` global variables section.

 # Deployment

 This project is deployed at [Quiz Websitesine Hoşgeldiniz! - FlaskApp](https://dagbfatih.pythonanywhere.com/).